matter-labs/zksync-web-era-docs/docs/api/js/front-end.md

 # Front-end integration

-In this section, we will describe how to take most from the zkSync to provide the best UX.
+In this section, we will describe how to make the most of zkSync to provide the best UX.

 ## Going to production rightaway